3 - 5

 Impactors are like water balloons because they are destroyed upon impact, and very little of the asteroid or comet remains.
 (Remnants of asteroids found on a planetary surface are called meteorites.)
 Asteroids are much more rocky and moving faster than the balloons in this model; they are far more damaging.

-Scientists experiment with physical models—like the students did—to determine the size of an impactor.
-Their models use projectiles that can move at high speeds and impact different types of materials.
+Scientists experiment with physical models—like you did—to determine the size of an impactor.
+Their models uses projectiles that can move at high speeds and impact different types of materials.
 Videos of these impacts help scientists model how the materials behave.
 Scientists also use computer models to understand what happens during an impact.
 They also study impact craters on Earth, like Barringer Crater (Meteor Crater) in Arizona to understand impact processes.
 The meteorites and altered rocks and minerals in these craters contain clues as to the type, size, and speed of the impactor.

 Correlations to Next Generation Science Standards